gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_3_basic_chat.md

 ## Prerequisites

 - Python 3.8 or later
-- Access to Azure AI Foundry services with a deployed model endpoint
+- Access to Azure AI Foundry services with a deployed model endpoint and API key

 ## 1. Authentication